 - Preheat oven to 400 degrees F and bring the 4 quarts of water to a boil.
 When the water is boiling, slowly add the baking soda (Be careful or you will have a baking soda/water explosion)!

 - Remove the dough from the bowl and gently press out the air bubbles.

-- Use a knife to cut a small incision on the top of the bread so the dough can expand.
+- Immediately sprinkle coarse sea salt over the bread to your specific tastes, and use a knife to cut a small incision on the top of the bread so the dough has somewhere to expand.

 - Repeat with second ball of dough.
 (Do not let it rise at all here!
-Straight from boiling onto the pan, into the oven).
+Straight from boiling into the oven).

 - Cook the bread for 22-25 minutes, rotating the baking sheet once.